 Other cost containment measures remain in the implementation phase after having begun in prior years.
 For example, our "No Net New" space policy remains in effect and prohibits circuits from acquiring new space without a corresponding decrease elsewhere in their portfolio.
-This policy was initiated at the conclusion of a very successful space reduction program through which we removed more than 1.2 million square feet from our space footprint.
-Now, the "No Net New" limitations ensure that those gains are not erased by subsequent expansions.
+This policy was initiated at the conclusion of the space reduction program in 2018 and continues today in order to ensure that the reduction program's gains are not erased by subsequent expansions.
 We work with courts around the country to monitor their compliance with the policy and to help them execute projects needed to reconfigure or reduce space as necessary to offset any increases.
 For example, by converting a probation office to a "hoteling" approach, where employees share common workstations when they are not in the field, a required increase in probation officer staffing can be accommodated without having to increase the physical size of the office space.
 We expect to continue receiving proposals and approving "No Net New" projects in FY 2026 with an eye toward those projects that reduce a significant amount of space, result in a substantial savings in rent, provide a reasonable return on investment, improve security and operations of the court, and increase space utilization and efficiency.